QuCoNot/QuCoNot/README_DEV.md

 # Qumcat Development Guide

+> **Note**
+> Before running the pre-commit, test the implementation with PyTest first.
+> See [here](https://github.com/QIntern-2022/qumcat/tree/main/test) for PyTest testing guide

-This is the documentation to install the requirement for pre-commiting the project
+This is the documentation to install the requirement for pre-commiting the project.

 ## :rocket:&nbsp; Getting started